Here's what you need to know

 - How to adjust the length of your stems

-Adjusting the length:
+Adjusting the length

-The best way to do this is by bending the stems, so that if you decide to change the vase at a later date, you are not restricted by a short length.
+The best way to do this if your vase is not transparent, is by bending the stems.
+That way, if you decide to change the vase at a later date, you are not restricted by a short length.

 For a more permanent solution, use garden secateurs to make an initial cut through the wire and then bend back and forth until the wire snaps.

-Avoid excess heat or sunlight.
+Generally we would recommend avoiding excess heat or sunlight.
 They should also not be in a hot and humid environment for prolonged periods of time - if the A.C is on or there is fresh air circulating then the risks of mould or discolouration are significantly reduced.

-Putting your flowers in water:
+Putting your flowers in water